 Like Morocco, Japan is another pavilion that’s really interesting to explore and shop around.
-There are tons of pop-culture toys and products as well as more traditional Japanese goods to peruse through, but even if you’re not a shopper there’s lots to explore!
-I’ve been to Epcot dozens of times, but this was the first time I ever walked up to Katsura Grill and walked around the gardens up there!
-This is where you’ll grab some edamame (or opt for a vegetable roll if you’re a little hungrier) and some sake.
+There are tons of pop-culture knick-knacks and traditional Japanese goods to peruse through, but there's lots more to explore if you're not into shopping.
+I’ve been to Epcot dozens of times, but this was the first time I ever walked up to Katsura Grill and walked around the beautiful gardens up there!
+Katsura Grill is where you can find some edamame (or opt for a vegetable roll if you’re a little hungrier) and sake.
 After you’ve got your food and drink, enjoy the peace and quiet strolling through the gardens and taking in great views of Epcot, too!

 Eat: Mickey Pretzel $7.25